ptums/tumulty.me-next/_posts/testing-form-inputs-with-react-testing-library-and-typescript.md

 Now that we set this input element, we can operate on it and make sure it works the way it was intended too.

 The next line is pretty cool . `fireEvent.change(input, { target: { value: 'Hello!' } })` is mimicking someone typing into the input the words "Hello!".
-It's essentially a small bot recreating how an actual person will use the input. `FireEevent`, as I mentioned before comes from the React Testing Library and `.change()` is one of the many methods coming from `fireEvent`.
+It's essentially a small bot recreating how an actual person will use the input. `FireEvent`, as I mentioned before comes from the React Testing Library and `.change()` is one of the many methods coming from `fireEvent`.

 The `.change()` method takes in two arguments.
 The first argument is the element we want to mimic the changes, and in this case, we want to do it on the form element, the `input` variable.
 The second argument is what we should change the value to, which is the value we passed into the component 'Hello!'.